lpod/lpod-docs/level1-styles.rst

 ``table column``, ``table row``, ``table cell``, ``table page``, ``chart``, ``drawing page``, ``graphic``, ``presentation``, ``control`` and ``ruby``.

+The following example creates a paragraph style with a C<align> property, then registers it as the default paragraph style of a document (meaning that, in this document, every paragraph without specified style will be justified):

+   ps = odf_create_style('paragraph', align='justify')
+   doc.insert_style(ps, default=true)

 Some styles may have a *class* property, that is an informative attribute, and that should not be confused with the *family*.
 A family is an application- defined property, used in order to identify a set of styles belonging to various